gamedevware/charon/docs/advanced/commands/generate_lua_code.rst

-Generate Haxe Source Code
+Generate Lua Source Code
 ========================

-Generates Haxe source code for game data into output directory.
+Generates Lua source code for game data into output directory.

 By default, this command does not delete previously generated files.
 Use the ``--clearOutputDirectory`` parameter to automatically remove prior generated files before creating new ones.